zippy/anansi/README-commons-room.markdown

     > ss {"to":5, "signal":"matrice->update-status", "params": {"addr":8 "status":"away"}}
     {"status":"ok", "result":null}

-For a complete list of signals that the commons-room can receive, see the API below.
+For a complete list of signals that the commons-room can receive, and for the signals sent to the host to create a room, see the API below.

 ## API

-###commons-room
+### host
+#### signals
+    host->room:
+        params:
+            name: <name for the room>
+            password: <room password>
+            matrice-address: <address of the user who is the initial matrice>
+            data: <a hash of any other data you want to store for the room, i.e. a background url, etc>
+    host->user:
+        name: <a unique user-name>

+### commons-room
 #### signals
     door->enter:
         name: <unique name for the occupant>